Omaha people: History

-The Omaha tribe began as a larger Eastern Woodlands tribe comprising both the Omaha, Ponca and Quapaw tribes.
+The Omaha tribe began as a larger Woodland tribe comprising both the Omaha and Quapaw tribes.
 This tribe coalesced and inhabited the area near the Ohio and Wabash rivers around year 1600.
 As the tribe migrated west, it split into what became the Omaha and the Quapaw tribes.
 The Quapaw settled in what is now Arkansas and the Omaha, known as U-Mo'n-Ho'n ("upstream") settled near the Missouri River in what is now northwestern Iowa.
 Another division happened, with the Ponca becoming an independent tribe, but they tended to settle near the Omaha.
 The first European journal reference to the Omaha tribe was made by Pierre-Charles Le Sueur in 1700.
 Informed by reports, he described an Omaha village with 400 dwellings and a population of about 4,000 people.
 It was located on the Big Sioux River near its confluence with the Missouri, near present-day Sioux City, Iowa.
 The French then called it "The River of the Mahas."

 In 1718, the French cartographer Guillaume Delisle mapped the tribe as "The Maha, a wandering nation", along the northern stretch of the Missouri River.
 French fur trappers found the Omaha on the eastern side of the Missouri River in the mid-18th century.
 The Omaha were believed to have ranged from the Cheyenne River in South Dakota to the Platte River in Nebraska.
 Around 1734 the Omaha established their first village west of the Missouri River on Bow Creek in present-day Cedar County, Nebraska.

 Around 1775 the Omaha developed a new village, probably located near present-day Homer, Nebraska.
 Ton won tonga (or Tonwantonga, also called the "Big Village"), was the village of Chief Blackbird.
 At this time, the Omaha controlled the fur trade on the Missouri River.
 About 1795, the village had around 1,100 people.